sfk14/DHClass-Hub/Git_BasicCommands.md

 ````
 git commit -m "your detailed commit message should go in here"
 ````
 Think of these commit messages as breadcrumbs for you and others to use in recording your project's progress!
+Check out our [issue on the importance of detailed commit messages](https://github.com/ebeshero/DHClass-Hub/issues/217).

 * Next, you push the commit through, with:
 ````